Using Freqtrade with Docker¶

 You can then run

-docker-compose build to build the docker image, and run it using the commands described above.
+docker-compose build --pull to build the docker image, and run it using the commands described above.

 Plotting with docker-compose¶